-If the beer bread recipe didn’t have you whip up a batch of cinnamon butter, this one surely will.
+If the recent beer bread recipe didn’t have you whip up a batch of cinnamon butter, this one surely will.
 It’s a moist, dense loaf with just a hint of sweet at the end.
 It would make an amazing loaf for breakfast toast or for anytime snacking.

-1 1/2 cups water
+- 1½ cups water

-1 cup oats (steel-cut or rolled)
+- 1 cup oats (steel-cut or rolled)

-1 tablespoon butter
+- 1 tablespoon butter

-3/4 teaspoon salt
+- ¾ teaspoon salt

-2 1/2 teaspoons active dry yeast
+- 2½ teaspoons active dry yeast

-1/4 cup warm water (105°-110°)
+- ¼ cup warm water (105°-110°)

-1/3 cup maple syrup (room temperature)
+- ⅓ cup maple syrup (room temperature)

-1/2 cup water (room temperature)
+- ½ cup water (room temperature)

-3 3/4 – 4 cups all-purpose flour
+- 3¾ - 4 cups all-purpose or whole wheat flour

-Combine the first four ingredients in a sauce pan and cook, stirring often, until the oatmeal is soft, smooth and thick.
+- Combine the first four ingredients in a sauce pan and cook, stirring often, until the oatmeal is soft, smooth and thick.
 Let cool, stirring occasionally, until the oatmeal is no warmer than 115°.

-In a large mixing bowl (or mixer), combine yeast and warm water.
+- In a large mixing bowl (or mixer), combine yeast and warm water.
 Let sit until the yeast has proofed and creates beer-like foam (5 to 10 minutes).
 Add the oatmeal mixture to the yeast, along with the room-temperature water and maple syrup.
 Stir or mix until it is well combined.
 Gradually add flour and knead on low to medium speed until the dough is smooth and elastic.
-Transfer to an oiled bowl, turn over once to coat, cover with plastic wrap and let sit in a warm place to rise until it's doubled in volume, 1 to 1 1/2 hours.
+Transfer to an oiled bowl, turn over once to coat, cover with plastic wrap and let sit in a warm place to rise until it's doubled in volume, 1 to 1½ hours.

-Spray two loaf pans (or a cookie sheet or cupcake tins for rolls) with cooking spray and divide the dough in half.
+- Spray two loaf pans (or a cookie sheet or cupcake tins for rolls) with cooking spray and divide the dough in half.
 On a very lightly floured surface, roll the dough into a ball and loosely cover with plastic wrap.
 Let sit for 30 minutes.
 Form into two loaves (or several rounds for rolls) and place seam side down into pans.
-Cover again with plastic wrap and let rise for 1 to 1 1/2 hours, or until doubled in volume.
+Cover again with plastic wrap and let rise for 1 to 1½ hours, or until doubled in volume.

 A couple other variations could include using honey or molasses instead of maple syrup, or using bread flour instead of all-purpose.
 This bread would be a really easy way to get even the super-picky oatmeal haters to eat their grains.
-Having a side of butter and jam wouldn’t hurt help either.
+Having a side of butter and jam wouldn’t hurt either.